-Los Angeles-based David Burns and Austin Young combined a passion for art and agriculture to create their Fallen Fruit initiative, which puts free, organic produce in public urban spaces.
-The duo recently celebrated the opening of the Stoneview Nature Center in Culver City, California, a design collaboration between Fallen Fruit and Ehrlich Yanai Rhee Chaney Architects.
+In 2004, Los Angeles-based David Burns and Austin Young, and co-collaborator Matias Viegener, combined a passion for art and agriculture to create their Fallen Fruit initiative, which puts free, organic produce in public urban spaces.
+Burns and Young recently celebrated the opening of the Stoneview Nature Center in Culver City, California, a design collaboration between Fallen Fruit and Ehrlich Yanai Rhee Chaney Architects.

 Visitors to the center can pick a literal rainbow of fruit from the trees and enjoy them in cozy seating areas nestled in the groves.
 A public kitchen is attached to a public herb garden, encouraging healthy cooking, sustainability and community.

 “Within the garden itself, we imagined creating social spaces—designed for different types of social interaction—intimate, communal, familial,” Burns and Young wrote in an email to Rewire.
 “We agreed this project should be about spending time with people in a casual and relaxing way. … We think it’s pretty radical for the County of Los Angeles to build a park specifically designed for people to enjoy relaxing, foraging and sharing.”

 The two worked together to answer some questions about Fallen Fruit and the exciting new things they’re growing—literally and metaphorically—in L.A.

 Rewire: How did Fallen Fruit get its start?